nypublicradio/nypr-ads/tests/dummy/app/templates/docs/template-based-targeting.md

   {{/syntax.classic}}
 {{/syntax-toggle}}

-You can also use the `targets` propert and passing multiple targets with the hash helper.
+You can also use the `@targets` property to pass multiple targets with the `hash` helper.

 {{#syntax-toggle as |syntax|}}
   {{#syntax.angle}}